samweis/jekyll-now/about.md

 permalink: /about/
 ---

-I'm Sam Weismuller, a Computer Science Junior at UT.
+I'm Sam Weismuller, a Computer Science Senior at UT.

 ### Contact me